catpea/poetry/README.md

 - Each audio has a video version where audio plays along a scrolling spectrogram
 - Audio book command creates an mp3 and mp4 version of **everything** (mp4 is a video of audio with spectrogram)
 - There is a tiny build system that makes a docs mirror that is respectful of bandwidth use

+## Vocabulary

+### Purrkies

+Creative and inspirational ideas, that result from an extended cat-like nap, where it felt like you were purring throughout.
+The word seems to have originated in Westland, Michigan (US), and is primarily used amongst bodybuilders that frequently suffer the carbohydrate coma.

+Yo bro, I woke up with so many purrkies on my mind, that I ran out of paper writing them down, and I had to resort to scribbling all over my beautiful body.
+So, I was eating mashed potatoes right? and the purrkies hit me so hard, that I got my hands into the potatoes and started mushing them, man, and I created this beautiful laccolithic butte, that later turned out to be the perfect three dimensional map of the Devils Tower in Wyoming, yo!